Symplicity/antidote/Deployment.md

 Once they all come up your should be able to connect to your docker ip or boot2docker ip.

 #### Production
-Now if you want to deploy this in aproduction environment then you will want to setup some nodes with docker-machine and docker-swarm. then use docker-compose to deploy using the docker swarm.
+Now if you want to deploy this in a production environment then you will want to setup some nodes with docker-machine and docker-swarm. then use docker-compose to deploy using the docker swarm.
 Or you can use a Tutum as your orchestration service and use the tutum.yml file to deploy this on Amazon AWS, Digital Ocean, Microsoft Azure and Softlayer by IBM.
 You will want at least 3 nodes and if you have spare hardware you can even bring your own nodes to tutum.
 We have tried both AWS and Digital Ocean with tutum.
 You can have nodes in more than one provider to give your site HA on the IaaS level.

 ###### Recommendations for Production
 I would put db container on a node with at least 4 gigabytes of ram and 2 cpus.
-I would also put a load balancer infront of the web nodes that terminates SSL.
-The web servers dont need much in terms of memory 512 Megabytes or 1 gigabyte should be more than enough.
+I would also put a load balancer in front of the web nodes that terminates SSL.
+The web servers don't need much in terms of memory 512 Megabytes or 1 gigabyte should be more than enough.
 I would also stand up a memcached server for the site to use.